 The Greenwood Police Department integrated the use of bicycles into its patrol operations during fall of 2005.
-Currently this unit consists of 2 specially trained officers.
 The Bike Unit employs the use of 2 specially designed and outfitted Fuji mountain bikes.

 GPD bicycles are outfitted with aggressive all-terrain tires and off-road suspension systems.
 The bicycles are also equipped with headlights and a rear rack with a compact duty bag.